Have you ever used Undo or Redo when working on something?

 newStack.contains("Three") // false

-The first thing you need to do is create a new Stack object.
-You can create it an empty stack as shown or pre-fill it with some items as follows:
+The first thing we need to do is create a new Stack object.
+We can create an empty stack as shown or pre-fill it with some items as follows:

 let stuffStack = new Stack("One", "Two", "Three");

-To add items to the stack, use the push method and pass in whatever you wish to add.
-To remove an item, use the pop method.
-If you want to preview what the last item is without removing it, the peek method will help you out.
-The clone method returns a copy of your stack, and the contains method allows you to see if an item exists in the stack or not.
+To add items to the stack, we use the push method and pass in whatever we wish to add.
+To remove an item, we use the pop method.
+If we want to preview what the last item is without removing it, the peek method will help us out.
+The clone method returns a copy of our stack, and the contains method allows you and I to see if an item exists in the stack or not.

 If you glance at the code, our stack implementation is just a wrapper over the Array object.
 Because items are added to the end and removed from the end, using the array's push and pop method works without any extra modification.
 The performance of adding and removing items from the end of an array is really good - constant time aka O(1) if you are keeping track.